ShawnJohnston/DnD-Character-Creator/README.md

 DnD Character Creator: SRD Edition

-This is a console application for quick automation of character creation for the tabletop game Dungeons & Dragons.
+This is a console application for quick character creation for the tabletop game Dungeons & Dragons.
 Fumbling through books and PDF's takes a long time and there's a lot of cross referencing involving multiple character settings.
 Everything your character would have at level 1.